schnaser/rummy/README.md

 Suppose Player 2 draws a 6♠.
 Also suppose she has had one too many Bloody Marys and does not notice that her 6♠ matches one of her opponent's melds.
 She plays her turn as normal, discarding the 6♠.
 Player 1 can then call **"Rummy!"** and pick the 6♠ from the discard pile and play it on his run.
 Then he can play his turn as normal.
 Which is to say, **Rummy** is free points and does not take the place of Player 1's turn.

 Once the player is done scoring, he or she discards one card face up on the discard pile.
-This can be skipped if the player has no remaining cards to discard; i.e. all cards were used to score points.
+This is skipped if the player has no remaining cards to discard; i.e. all cards were used to score points.

 ## Hand End